Hello Fellow Codenewbies 👋,

-I've Googled only to find plenty of results to fix the errors with either Linux or macOS and barely found anything for Windows 10.
+I've Googled only to find plenty of results to fix the errors with either Linux or macOS and barely saw anything for Windows 10.

 I had two choices:

-- Go through a series of trials and errors to adapt the steps that need to be done with Linux or macOS to Windows 10
+- Go through a series of trials and errors to adapt the Linux or macOS steps for Windows 10.

-As painful as it is, I've chosen the second way so I could help others who want to do the same.
+As painful as it is, I've chosen the second way so I can help others who want to do the same.

 Without further ado, below is how I did it.